Sisodia sounds warning: COVID-19 cases in Delhi will explode to 5.5 lakhs by July-end

 The number of COVID-19 cases in Delhi will explode to 5.5 lakhs by the end of July even though the Centre says there is no community transmission in the capital, Deputy Chief Minister Manish Sisodia asserted on Tuesday, sounding a stark warning about the troubles ahead.
 With such a surge in numbers, Delhi will need 80,000 beds by July end, he told reporters after a meeting of the Delhi Disaster Management Authority (DDMA) chaired by Lt Governor Anil Baijal.

+Baijal's office also rejected the AAP government's criticism of his order overturning the decision to reserve some hospitals here only for Delhiites, saying "we are all Indians and Delhi belongs to all".
+The matter had also triggered a fresh round of confrontation between the Centre and Delhi government.
+The reaction comes a day after Sisodia and the AAP had launched an attack on Baijal.

 Nearly 30,000 cases have been reported in the national capital.
+Chief Minister Arvind Kejriwal, who underwent a COVID-19 test, tested negative.
 Sisodia said if the old growth rate of COVID-19 is taken into account, the doubling rate in Delhi is 12.6 days and almost all participants of the meeting agreed to this.

-According to authorities, the recovery rate in the national capital till Monday was 37.92 per cent.
+The fatality rate in Delhi is 2.92 per cent as compared to the national average of 2.81 per cent, recovery rate is 38 per cent, and test per million is 13,543 as compared to the national average of 3531 tests per million, the LG office said.
 "Officials from the Centre said at the meeting that there is no community transmission of COVID-19 virus yet in Delhi and hence, there is no need of discussion on it," Sisodia told the media after the meeting.

 However, Delhi Health Minister Satyendar Jain said the source of infection is "not known" in nearly half of the fresh cases being reported and epidemiologically, community transmission is the third stage of the infection.
 He also blamed the Centre for the spurt in COVID-19 cases in the city, saying that operation of flights could have been delayed by 15 days.